 Much unlike BH, Hamas agrees to western education in general and democracy.
 In fact, they organized and contested in various elections in

-Hamas is therefore more or less against the BH practice and ideology.
+Hamas is, therefore, more or less against the BH practice and ideology.
 But sadly enough, even some Muslims see them as one and the same.
 The members of the political wing of Hamas display a monumental moderation in their day-to-day activities.
 I believe even the members of their military wing have moderated Islamic views.
 One thing I will like to shed light on, nonetheless, is the fact that they passionately hate Zionists-Jews and often call for their death.
-This is a common thing, historically speaking, for the Zionist-Jews equally downrightly despise not only the Palestinians, but also any Muslim on this earth.
+This is a common thing, historically speaking, for the Zionist-Jews equally downright despise not only the Palestinians but also any Muslim on this earth.